Matrix42 Unified Endpoint Management vs Microsoft Intune comparison

 Find out what your peers are saying about Matrix42 Unified Endpoint Management vs. Microsoft Intune and other solutions.
 Updated: May 2024.

-Matrix42 Unified Endpoint Management doesn't meet the minimum requirements to be ranked in Unified Endpoint Management (UEM) with 2 reviews while Microsoft Intune is ranked 1st in Unified Endpoint Management (UEM) with 166 reviews.
+Matrix42 Unified Endpoint Management is ranked 10th in Unified Endpoint Management (UEM) with 2 reviews while Microsoft Intune is ranked 1st in Unified Endpoint Management (UEM) with 166 reviews.
 Matrix42 Unified Endpoint Management is rated 8.6, while Microsoft Intune is rated 8.0.
 The top reviewer of Matrix42 Unified Endpoint Management writes "It is a complete and competitive solution with excellent OEM support".
 On the other hand, the top reviewer of Microsoft Intune writes "We can manage all aspects of our devices from a single console, easy to scale, and quick to deploy".
 Matrix42 Unified Endpoint Management is most compared with Ivanti Neurons for MDM and ManageEngine Endpoint Central, whereas Microsoft Intune is most compared with Jamf Pro, VMware Workspace ONE, ManageEngine Endpoint Central, Microsoft Entra ID and SOTI MobiControl.
 See our Matrix42 Unified Endpoint Management vs. Microsoft Intune report.

 See our list of best Unified Endpoint Management (UEM) vendors and best Enterprise Mobility Management (EMM) vendors.